seedinvest/coffeescript-style-guide/README.md

 return this # No
 ```

 Avoid `return` where not required, unless the explicit return increases clarity.
+Use explicit empty `return` statements to preserve performance in case large objects would be returned unnecessarily (e.g., results of loops).

 Use splats (`...`) when working with functions that accept variable numbers of arguments: